Emile666/THD_Analyzer/pcb4.md

 The seven-segment display routines are listed in tm1637.c/tm1637.h.

+Bengtssk made a nice PCB for these SSDs, design details are given on the [SSD](./SSD.md) page.

 # Eagle source-files
 Not to be used for commercial purposes!
 This is the .zip file containing the Eagle source-files: [PCB4 Eagle Files](img/PCB4_Eagle.zip)